Contrasting Paths in East Asia and the Middle East

 Identifying the domestic conditions underlying these divergent paths, Solingen argues that there are clear differences between states whose leaders advocate integration in the global economy and those that reject it.
 Among the former are countries like South Korea, Taiwan, and Japan, whose leaders have had stronger incentives to avoid the political, economic, and other costs of acquiring nuclear weapons.
 The latter, as in most cases in the Middle East, have had stronger incentives to exploit nuclear weapons as tools in nationalist platforms geared to helping their leaders survive in power.
 Solingen complements her bold argument with other logics explaining nuclear behavior, including security dilemmas, international norms and institutions, and the role of democracy and authoritarianism.
 Her account charts the most important frontier in understanding nuclear proliferation: grasping the relationship between internal and external political survival.
 Nuclear Logics is a pioneering book that is certain to provide an invaluable resource for researchers, teachers, and practitioners while reframing the policy debate surrounding nonproliferation.

-Etel Solingen is Distinguished Professor of Political Science at the University of California, Irvine.
+Etel Solingen is professor of political science at the University of California, Irvine, and a recipient of the Distinguished Scholar Award from the International Security Studies Section of the International Studies Association.
 Her books include Regional Orders at Century's Dawn: Global and Domestic Influences on Grand Strategy (Princeton) and Industrial Policy, Technology, and International Bargaining: Designing Nuclear Industries in Argentina and Brazil.